ACDguide/BigData/BigData/format_metadata.md

 - **Long timespans**

-Even if a calendar are units are clearly defined, not all datetime libraries are capable of dealing with dates far in the past or future.
+Even if calendar units are clearly defined, not all datetime libraries are capable of dealing with dates far in the past or future.
 In this case it may be necessary to explicitly use "CFtime" when decoding a file in python, for example (e.g. in `xarray`, using `decode_cf=True`).

 #### **Missing values**

 NetCDF files should not contain "`NaN`" values.
 Indeed, each variable should include a `_FillValue` attribute which defines the numerical value of NaN in this dataset.
 Common values used are `-999` and `1e+20`.
 By setting this variable attribute, netCDF-aware tools are able to decode files appropriately restoring a NaN mask where these values are recorded in the file, meanwhile the file itself contains only valid numerical values.

 Some datasets, for example those derived from observations, may differentiate between NaN values, and missing values.
-Sometimes the value `0` is recorded for "no data" which can cause problems for variables like precipitaiton.
+Sometimes the value `0` is recorded for "no data" which can cause problems for variables like precipitation.
 It is important that the user is aware of how these concerns are handled in the dataset they are using.

 #### **Coordinates and grids**

 While often climate models are run on a regular cartesian grid, sometimes other grids are used in models which can cause confusion, both in terms of plotting and the coordinates used.
 A few examples follow.

 - **Tripolar grids**
 Ocean models are often run on a tripolar grid to avoid the existence of a singularity at the North Pole.
-Instead a global grid is constructed with 3 poles all under conintenal land masses to permit non-ambiguous hydrodynamic modelling throughout the ocean basins.
+Instead a global grid is constructed with 3 poles all under continental land masses to permit non-ambiguous hydrodynamic modelling throughout the ocean basins.
 It may be necessary to "regrid" such data to a cartesian grid if it is to be combined with atmospheric data.
 Tools to do this include `xESMF` in python, as well as `NCO`, `CDO` and `GDAL`.
 Further information: See the [Computations](https://acdguide.github.io/BigData/computations.html) section of this book.

 - **Unstructured grids**
 Some models use mesh grids which conform to coastlines to permit higher resolution in areas of particular interest without needing to run the whole model at high resolution.
 In this case the `UGRID` convention may also be used, in which the file dimensions are required to specify mesh nodes, edges and faces and their connectivity.
-When plotting data on an unsturctured grid, reprojection may be required, though tools like `cartopy` typically make this task straightforward.
+When plotting data on an unstructured grid, reprojection may be required, though tools like `cartopy` typically make this task straightforward.

 - **Coordinates of non-cartesian grids**
-While a typical climate model using cartesian coordinates will usually have both dimensions and variables of "latitude" and "longitude", for other grid types it is typically to have other dimensions which are then mapped in 2 dimensions to latitude and longitude.
+While a climate model using cartesian coordinates will usually have both dimensions and variables of "latitude" and "longitude", for other grid types it is typical to have other dimensions which are then mapped in 2 dimensions to latitude and longitude.
 There are many nomenclatures used for this, but it is not uncommon for a model to use dimensions like `i`, `j`, `nx`, `ny`, etc to define grid position, and then define variables `latitude(i,j)` to be a mapping of the coordinates onto projectable values.

 #### **Scaling & offsets**

-NetCDF has long supported using scale factors and offsets to reduce required precision in data storage, ie, enable reducing required disk space.
-These capabilities are rarely used these days, but some tools will still automatically write netCDFs that optimise disk use through applying a `scale_factor` (multiplicative correction) and `add_offset` (additive correction) in order to store data using let bits.
+NetCDF has long supported using scale factors and offsets to reduce required precision in data storage, i.e., reducing required disk space.
+These capabilities are rarely used these days, but some tools will still automatically write netCDFs that optimise disk use through applying a `scale_factor` (multiplicative correction) and `add_offset` (additive correction) in order to store data using less bits.
 Most tools like `NCO` and python's `xarray` are netCDF-aware and apply these corrections on loading, however MATLAB's netCDF operators do not automatically account for these corrections and they need to be applied manually.

 The scale_factor and add_offset form a linear equation of the form `y=mx+c`, where the true value of the data `dt` is found by the stored value `ds` multiplied by the `scale_factor`, and to this value we add the `add_offset`.